0xDTC/0xGodaddy/Subdomain Pull/README.md

 # Organization Assets Generator

 Automates domain and subdomain retrieval from GoDaddy and Cloudflare, then generates comprehensive asset documentation in both Markdown and HTML formats.
+The interactive HTML report provides advanced features for analyzing and managing your domain assets.

 ## Features
 - Fetch domains from GoDaddy API with robust pagination support